laurakond/Cross-Stitch-Art/README.md

 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - Caterpillar Cross Stitch channel for supplying Youtube video. https://www.youtube.com/@CaterpillarCrossStitch
-- Used Love Running project code for implementing navigation style
+- Used Love Running project code for implementing drop down menu

 ### Media